jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 ItemType
 ========

-This section shows the ItemType structure, which is used for defining types of indices, e.g., in render window and will be also used in item dictionaries in future.
+The enumeration type  ItemType is used for defining types of indices, e.g., in render window and will be also used in item dictionaries in future.